← Back to blog

 GROUP BY category

-This query includes a join operation between two tables and an aggregation operation.
-The following discussion will be based on this query.
+This query contains a join between two tables and an aggregation.
+The following discussion is based on this query.

 info(product, category)